Alex-Tideman/interview-materials/Sass Deep Dive Lesson.md

 **Individually**

-Write a mixin called crazy-box that takes in three agruments and include it in the search-input class of Ideabox.
+Write a mixin called crazy-box that takes in three arguments and include it in the search-input class of Ideabox.

 [Solution](https://codepen.io/atideman/pen/QKJmaO)